 Then, once someone types in your domain name into their browser, your domain will send the visitor to your hosting space and your website will display.

 What You Will Need To Point Your Domain To Your Website

 To get started, you will need to do the following two things:

 - Register Your Domain Name.
 Once you have decided on the domain name that you want, you will need to check that it is available and then register it.
 Where you register your domain doesn’t really matter – I always advise going with the company who offers the best price.
 Providers that I have used in the past include 123-reg.co.uk, fasthosts.co.uk and krystal.co.uk.
 They have always been affordable and all have easy-to-use dashboards where you can manage various aspects of your domain easily.
 This isn’t saying that these guys are the best.
 These are just providers I can personally recommend, based on my own experience.
 So, it is always worth hunting around yourself to get the best deal.

 - Purchase Your Website Hosting.
 Once you have your domain name, you then need to purchase the hosting.
 A little more thought needs to go into choosing a website host, as it will depend on what your site and business needs, rather than just basing the decision on price alone.
-Here at Improve Position, we offer a range of affordable website hosting packages that cover all kinds of websites and situations.
 We understand that most customers will not understand the technicalities of hosting accounts, so always make sure you ask questions before choosing what is right for you.